 16Now I say unto you, that because all men are not just it is not expedient that ye should have a king or kings to rule over you.

-17for behold how muthch iniqity Doth one wicked king Case to be Committed yea and what greate
+for behold how muthch iniqity Doth one wicked king Case to be Committed yea and what greate Destruction

 17For behold, how much iniquity doth one wicked king cause to be committed, yea, and what great destruction!

-18Destruction yea remmber Noah his wickedness and his abominations and also the wickedness and abomimations of his people behold what greate Distruction Did Come upon them and also bcause of their Eniquiities they were braught into bondage
+yea remmbering Noah his wickedness and his abominations and also the wickedness and abomimations of his people behold what greate Distruction Did Come upon them and also bcause of their Eniquiities they were braught into bondage

 18Yea, remember king Noah, his wickedness and his abominations, and also the wickedness and abominations of his people.
 Behold what great destruction did come upon them; and also because of their iniquities they were brought into bondage.

-19and were it not for the iterposition of their allwise Crea tor and this because of their Cinsere ripentance they must unavoidably remain in bondage ultil now,
+and were it not for the iterposition of they their allwise Creator and this because of their Cinsere ripentance thou they must unavoidably remain in bondage ultil now,

 19And were it not for the interposition of their all- wise Creator, and this because of their sincere repentance, they must unavoidably remain in bondage until now.

-20but behold he did deliver them bca use they did humble themselves before him & they cryed might ily unto him he did deliver them out of bondage & thus doth the Lord work with his Power in all cases among the children of men extend ing the arm of mercy towards them that put their trust in him,
+but behold he did deliver them bcause they diid did humble themself themselves before him & they cryed mightily unto him he did deliver them out of bondage & thus doth the Lord work with his Power in all cases among the children of men extending the arm of mercy towards them that put their trust in him,

 20But behold, he did deliver them because they did humble themselves before him; and because they cried mightily unto him he did deliver them out of bondage; and thus doth the Lord work with his power in all cases among the children of men, extending the arm of mercy towards them that put their trust in him.